Life Among the Piutes: Their Wrongs and Claims

 will not be imposed upon, and when people are bad they

 rise up and resist them.
 This seems to me all right.
-It is
+It

 different from being revengeful.
 There is nothing cruel